staalmannen/APExp/README.md

-At this moment, just imported the latest 9front APE sources from git [x] In addition, the patch from @lufia [x1, x2] to build libressl and curl (introduces pthread, include_next cpp support, etc) has been applied to the sources.
+At this moment, just imported the latest 9front APE sources from git [x] In addition, several patches from @lufia [x1, x2] to build libressl and curl (introduces pthread, include_next cpp support, etc) has been applied to the sources.

 **References**